johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

     1. Set _cookie_'s host-only to true.

-    1. Set _cookie_'s domain to the _requestURL_'s canonicalized host.
+    1. Set _cookie_'s domain-attribute to the host serialization of _requestURL_'s host.

 1. If _requestURL_'s scheme does not denote a "secure" protocol (as defined by the user agent), and _cookie_'s secure-only is true, then abort these steps and ignore the cookie entirely.

+1. If _httpOnlyAllowed_ is false and _cookie_'s http-only is true, abort these steps and ignore the cookie entirely.

-15. If the cookie was received from a "non-HTTP" API and the cookie's http-only-flag is true, abort these steps and ignore the cookie entirely.
+1. If _requestURL_'s scheme does not denote a "secure" protocol (as defined by the user agent), and _cookie_'s secure-only is false, then abort these steps and ignore the cookie entirely.

-16. If the cookie's secure-only-flag is false, and the scheme component of request-uri does not denote a "secure" protocol, then abort these steps and ignore the cookie entirely if the cookie store contains one or more cookies that meet all of the following criteria:
+1. If the cookie's secure-only-flag is false, and the scheme component of request-uri does not denote a "secure" protocol, then abort these steps and ignore the cookie entirely if the cookie store contains at least one Cookie _existingCookie_ that meets all of the following criteria:

-    1. Their name matches the name of the newly-created cookie.
+    1.  _existingCookie_'s name is equal to _cookie_'s name.

-    2. Their secure-only-flag is true.
+    2.  _existingCookie_'s secure-only is true.

-    3. Their domain domain-matches the domain of the newly-created cookie, or vice-versa.

-    4. The path of the newly-created cookie path-matches the path of the existing cookie.
+    XXX: We need to host parse these domain attributes here to make sure they're not IP addresses

+    3.  _existingCookie_'s domain-attribute Domain-Matches _cookie_'s domain-attribute, or
+        vice-versa.

+    XXX: double-check this is in the correct order

+    4.  _cookie_'s path Path-Matches _existingCookie_'s path.

     Note: The path comparison is not symmetric, ensuring only that a newly-created, non-secure cookie does not overlay an existing secure